Merge Multiple Workbooks Into One in Excel & Google Sheets

 - Open the source file in your browser.

-A message will pop up once the spreadsheet is copied.
+A message pops up once the spreadsheet is copied.

 - Click Open Spreadsheet and then name the spreadsheet in the menu bar where it says Untitled Spreadsheet.